DianaEP/monochrome-photo-shop/README.md

 - FIREBASE_DATABASE_URL – Found in the Realtime Database section of your Firebase Console.

 4. **Demo**
-By default, the app is connected to my Firebase database.
 You can use the app to log in, register, and interact with the cart.

 *Important*:
 If you use the demo Firebase database: